Subscribe to your competition

 Verified competitor activity data without guesswork or noise.

-Every event is a real connection acceptance, observed at one of your named accounts, between a named buyer and a named executive at one of your competitors.
+Every activity is a real reachout acceptance, observed at one of your named accounts — a buyer accepted a reachout from a named executive at one of your competitors.
 Updated daily.
 Structured.
 0.95+ confidence.

-Named on both sides Every event identifies the buyer (name, title, company) and the executive at your competitor (name, title, company).
+Named on both sides Every activity identifies the buyer (name, title, company) and the executive at your competitor (name, title, company).

-Confidence ≥ 0.95 Identity, role, and company are confirmed against authoritative sources before the event publishes.
+Confidence ≥ 0.95 Identity, role, and company are confirmed against authoritative sources before the activity publishes.

-Daily refresh Events update each day, routed by territory, segment, owner, or any field in your CRM.
+Daily refresh Activities update each day, routed by territory, segment, owner, or any field in your CRM.

-Scenarios Every event is tagged by the deal scenario it sits in: new_business, open_opportunity, closed_lost_revival, churn_risk.
+Scenarios Every activity is tagged by the deal scenario it sits in: new_business, open_opportunity, closed_lost_revival, churn_risk.

 {